igama/docs.binaryedge.io/docs/api-v1.md

 **A:** The stream outputs to STDOUT, allowing you to consume it in different ways.
 For example:

 - Direct the stream to a file:
-    - `curl 'https://stream.api.binaryedge.io/v1/stream' -H 'X-Token:InsertYourClientToken' > file.txt`
+    - `curl 'https://stream.api.binaryedge.io/v1/stream' -H 'X-Token:API_TOKEN' > file.txt`
 - Pipe the stream to a custom application you developed to process it:
-    - `curl 'https://stream.api.binaryedge.io/v1/stream' -H 'X-Token:InsertYourClientToken' | application_name `
+    - `curl 'https://stream.api.binaryedge.io/v1/stream' -H 'X-Token:API_TOKEN' | application_name `

 **Q: What should I do if I get a error 500?**